J1149/j1149.github.io/developers/pai_core_apis/list_lock_unspent.md

 *See also*

 * `LockUnspent`: temporarily locks or unlocks specified transaction outputs.
-A locked transaction output will not be chosen by automatic coin selection when spending bitcoins.
+A locked transaction output will not be chosen by automatic coin selection when spending pai's.
 Locks are stored in memory only, so nodes start with zero locked outputs and the locked output list is always cleared when a node stops or fails.